openssl/openssl/INSTALL.md

 If some tests fail, look at the output.
 There may be reasons for the failure that isn't a problem in OpenSSL itself (like an OS malfunction or a Perl issue).

-You may want increased verbosity, that can be accomplished as described in section [Test Failures of test/README.md](test/README.md#test-failures).
+You may want increased verbosity, which can be accomplished as described in section [Test Failures of test/README.md](test/README.md#test-failures).

 You may also want to selectively specify which test(s) to perform.
 This can be